 Most of the functions of the Town Board are set forth in the Town Law.
 However, some functions are set forth in other statutes such as the General Municipal Law, the Highway Law, the Agriculture and Markets Law, and the Not-for-Profit Corporation Law.
 In addition, Town Boards may adopt local laws pursuant to the home rule powers granted by Article 9 of the State Constitution and the Municipal Home Rule Law.

-Town Board Meetings are held at 7:30pm at Town Hall, a listing of all 2022 meeting dates can be found below.
+Town Board Meetings are held at 7:30pm at Town Hall, a listing of upcoming meetings can be found below.
 All meetings are subject to change, so please check the calendar for schedule changes.